jonathanelscpt/ciscocucmapi/README.md

 # Support

-I'm also willing to discuss ad-hoc commercial support or custom DevOps implementations.
+I'm open to discussing ad-hoc commercial support or custom DevOps implementations.
 Please contact me at [jonathanelscpt@gmail.com](mailto:jonathanelscpt@gmail.com) for more information.
 Note that asking questions or reporting bugs via this e-mail address may not receive responses.
 Please rather create GitHub issues for this.